Drinking Water Revolving Loan Fund

 Can loans be made to private owners of public water systems?

 Loans can be made to most publicly owned water systems, and also to private owners of community water systems (manufactured home parks, apartment complexes, townhouses), and nonprofit owners of noncommunity water systems (private schools, day care centers, retreat centers, camps, and churches).
-Generally though, a loan is not cost effective for a private or nonprofit system owner.
+Generally, a loan is not cost effective for a private or nonprofit system owner.
 (See the answer to the next question, “How much is a typical loan?”)

 Go to > top